libp2p/specs/kad-dht/README.md

 The amount of replication is governed by the replication parameter `k`.
 The default value for `k` is 20.

+### Distance

+In all cases, the distance between two keys is `XOR(sha256(key1), sha256(key2))`.

 ### Kademlia routing table

-The data structure backing this system is a k-bucket routing table, closely following the design outlined in the Kademlia paper [0].
-The bucket size is equal to the replication paramter `k`, and the maximum bucket count matches the size of the SHA256 function, i.e. 256 buckets.
+An implementation of this specification must try to maintain `k` peers with shared key prefix of length `L`, for every `L` in `[0..(keyspace-length - 1)]`, in its routing table.
+Given the keyspace length of 256 through the sha256 hash function, `L` can take values between 0 (inclusive) and 255 (inclusive).
+The local node shares a prefix length of 256 with its own key only.

+Implementations may use any data structure to maintain their routing table.
+Examples are the k-bucket data structure outlined in the Kademlia paper [0] or XOR-tries (see [go-libp2p-xor]).

 ### Alpha concurrency parameter (`α`)

 The concurrency of node and value lookups are limited by parameter `α`, with a default value of 3.
 This implies that each lookup process can perform no more than 3 inflight requests, at any given time.

-### Distance

-In all cases, the distance between two keys is `XOR(sha256(key1), sha256(key2))`.

 ## DHT operations